More

 The fourth round saw more action, and both fighters landed big blows.
 Fury landed a chopping right hand that slowed down Paul, but he also landed some good hooks to the face.

-Fury threw more punches in the fifth round as well, and he got a point deduction for striking behind the head.
-He looked fatigued and a cut above his left eye opened up after the fight.
+Fury also threw more punches in the fifth round and got a point deduction for striking behind the head.
+He looked fatigued, and a cut above his left eye opened up after the fight.

-As the fight progressed, Paul started to use the clinch more effectively, which he used to his advantage in the sixth and seventh rounds.
+As the fight progressed, Paul used the clinch more effectively, which he used to his advantage in the sixth and seventh rounds.
 It seemed like Paul had lost the fight, but he kept coming forward and used his reach to keep Fury at bay.

 Despite this, Fury landed his biggest shot of the fight in round eight.
 A combination that left Paul hanging on the ropes and hitting the canvas, which the referee ruled was a slip.

-After the fight, Fury said he was proud to win the fight and that it meant a lot to him.
-He added that he was stepping out of the shadow of his brother, and that the fight was an important step in his career.
+After the fight, Fury said he was proud to win and that it meant a lot to him.
+He added that he was stepping out of his brother’s shadow and that the fight was essential to his career.

 The fight

-Jake Paul, the Instagram and Vine star who rose to fame as a social media influencer, is now an MMA fighter.
-He fought and defeated a fellow YouTuber, an NBA player and three over-the-hill MMA fighters in the ring before facing his first “real” boxer on Sunday.
+Jake Paul, the Instagram and Vine star who became a social media influencer, is now an MMA fighter.
+He fought and defeated a fellow YouTuber, an NBA player, and three over-the-hill MMA fighters in the ring before facing his first “real” boxer on Sunday.

-The fight was held in Diriyah, Saudi Arabia and featured an eight-round battle.
-It was a bout for pay-per-view status and a place in the WBC cruiserweight division rankings.
+The fight was held in Diriyah, Saudi Arabia, featuring an eight-round battle.
+It was about pay-per-view status and a place in the WBC cruiserweight division rankings.

 Fury, the younger half-brother of WBC heavyweight champion Tyson Fury, threw more punches and landed more significant strikes than Paul during the fight, a split-decision victory on two judges’ scorecards.
 One judge had it 76-73 for Fury, while the other had it 75-74 for Paul.

 In round five, the referee penalized Paul a point for allegedly pushing down on Fury’s head in a clinch.
-In round six, the ref also deducted a point from Fury for clinching, which seemed to have a negative impact on the final scorecards.
+In round six, the ref also deducted a point from Fury for clinching, which hurt the final scorecards.

-A flurry of blows from both fighters in the late rounds of the fight led to a knockdown for Paul, but he bounced back and put together a strong final round before the referee ended the match.
-He scored a 76-73 victory on the judges’ scorecards and won his first boxing bout.
+A flurry of blows from both fighters in the late rounds of the fight led to a knockdown for Paul, but he bounced back and put together a solid final round before the referee ended the match.
+He scored a 76-73 victory on the judges’ scorecards and won his first boxing about.

-A rematch between Paul and Fury has been planned for December 2021, but was postponed due to Fury’s rib injury.
-A planned clash in August was delayed again when Fury was denied entry to the United States.
+A rematch between Paul and Fury has been planned for December 2021 but was postponed due to Fury’s rib injury.
+A scheduled clash in August was delayed again when Fury was denied entry to the United States.

 The rapper’s curse

-There are a number of sports stars who have suffered from the Drake curse.
-This has included tennis star Serena Williams, the Golden State Warriors and even the Toronto Raptors.
-The rapper has also acted as a bad luck charm for some other sportsmen, such as Conor McGregor and Tyson Fury.
+There are several sports stars who have suffered from the Drake curse.
+This has included tennis star Serena Williams, the Golden State Warriors, and even the Toronto Raptors.
+The rapper has also acted as an evil luck charm for other sportsmen, such as Conor McGregor and Tyson Fury.

 As a result, it is no surprise that the rapper has lost millions of dollars in betting on these teams.
 He was also spotted wearing Philadelphia 76ers shorts after they lost to the Toronto Raptors in a game in October 2021.

 The rapper is no stranger to boxing and has a lot of passion for the sport.
-He has a 30-person training team who help him improve his skills and he is aiming to become a world champion one day.
+He has a 30-person training team who help him improve his skills and aims to become a world champion one day.

-However, his success has been hampered by a series of shaky performances in the boxing ring.
+However, his success has been hampered by shaky performances in the boxing ring.
 He has fought many overmatched opponents and has a combined record of 24-176-5.

 During the fight, Paul was deducted points for hitting Fury behind his head and for too much clinching, which is usually only allowed for a few rounds of boxing.
 This tipped the scales in favor of Fury, who landed more powerful punches and took advantage of Paul’s mistakes.

-In the second and third rounds, Fury adjusted his strategy by spending more time outside of the ring, where he could land jabs and right hands.
-The changes in strategy worked well, as Fury was able to take advantage of Paul’s lack of experience and keep him at bay for the rest of the fight.
+In the second and third rounds, Fury adjusted his strategy by spending more time outside the ring, where he could land jabs and right hands.
+The changes in strategy worked well, as Fury could take advantage of Paul’s lack of experience and keep him at bay for the rest of the fight.

 The rematch

-The rematch between Jake Paul and tyson fury will see both fighters in a boxing match that they hope will end their rivalry.
-Both fighters have a strong following on social media and their boxing matches have been watched by fans around the world.
+The rematch between Jake Paul and Tyson Fury will see both fighters in a boxing match that they hope will end their rivalry.
+Both fighters have a solid following on social media, and their boxing matches are watched by fans worldwide.

-A fight between Jake Paul and tyson fury is expected to take place in Saudi Arabia later this year.
-Both fighters have fought well in recent years, and both hope to avenge their defeats.
+A fight between Jake Paul and Tyson Fury is expected to occur in Saudi Arabia later this year.
+Both fighters have fought well in recent years and hope to avenge their defeats.

 Paul had been a fan favorite on social media, and his wins over Tyron Woodley in the UFC have seen him win the popularity battle against the former champ.
-He was a slight favorite to beat Fury, but he lost by a split decision.
+He was a slight favorite to beat Fury but lost by a split decision.

 He was also docked a point for a punch in the fifth round that he says cost him the fight.
-This is a common criticism that is made against referees, and he is right to think that it may have affected the outcome of the fight.
+This is a common criticism against referees, and he is right to think that it may have affected the battle’s outcome.

 Then, in the second round, Fury started to take control and began to outbox Paul comprehensively.
-He was moving well, he clung on to Paul, and he was hitting him with good power shots.
+He moved well, clung to Paul, and hit him with good power shots.

-He got caught out by some flurries from Paul and he also ran into some of his jabs too many times.
+He got caught out by some flurries from Paul and ran into some of his jabs too many times.

 This left him vulnerable to countering rights from Fury, who had more variety in his movement and footwork.
 He was able to pick off Paul’s jabs and land some flurries of his own in the second round.

 Paul had a chance to get the fight to the eighth round when he caught Fury in the middle with a stiff jab and dropped him to the canvas.
-But he was unable to capitalize on the knockdown and was outboxed in the final round by Fury’s more consistent jabs.
+But he could not capitalize on the knockdown and was outboxed in the final round by Fury’s more consistent jabs.

 Tap Into the Hype